tedtoal/Button_TT/README.md

 Button_TT_int8 btn_int8Val("int8Val");
 ```

 The button variable is then initialized by calling its *initButton()* function.
 Again, the *initButton()* function comments and default argument values should first be examined in the *Button_TT_int8.h* file.
-The additional arguments for this style of button, starting after the button rectangle corner radius argument *rCorner*, are:
+The new arguments for this style of button, starting after the button rectangle corner radius argument *rCorner* that we saw previously, are:

 ```
 value         The int8_t value for the button, used to create the label string for the button.